eltreum0/eltruism/Latest.md

 Added an option to use the combat font for Loot Text instead of the ElvUi general font\
 Added options to play a sound when an item from the Wishlist is looted\
 Added a mover to the Loot Wishlist\
+Added an Effect to Nameplate Power Bar, default disabled but enabled on profile install\
 Updated for 9.2.7\
 Updated the function that disables Blizzard's Combat text to more reliably only disable if the option was enabled\
 Updated the Dungeon/Scenario Block to be more centered\